miurahr/gradle-omegat-plugin/README.md

 # Getting Started

-There is two types of tasks of the plugin.
+There are two types of tasks of the plugin.

 1. Tasks on translation project